St. Francis Catholic School Handbook

 - Girls Shoes: Black, Brown, Tan, Navy, White, Red or Grey Mary Jane, loafer style, or boots.
 Athletic shoes ok but must follow required uniform colors above.
 Closed-toe sandals with back strap also optional.

 - Footwear shall consist of clean shoes in good repair with a maximum one-inch heel.
 Students must have athletic shoes with them at school on PE days.
 Shoelaces must be kept tied.
-Boots without traction soles are not permitted.
+Boots that do not fit properly or without traction soles are not permitted.
 On inclement weather days when snow boots are worn, it is highly recommended that a second pair of shoes for indoor wear are available at school.

 - Boys: Hair should be trimmed above the collar, out of the eyes, with ears at least partially visible.